perishllc/nautilus/README.md

 - [ ] Auto-loading of paper wallets in the clipboard w/ confirmation on app open

 #### Immediate TODO
-- [ ] fix bug with account history not showing up
 - [ ] fix bug with account balance of current wallet in accounts screen being incorrectly displayed as 0
 - [ ] cache json from /reps and /known
 - [ ] set random representative for new accounts using nano.to/reps